weaviate/weaviate-io/developers/weaviate/search/filters.md

 import JavaScriptCode from '!!raw-loader!/_includes/code/howto/search.filters.ts';

 Filters let you include, or exclude, particular objects from your result set based on provided conditions.<br/>
-For a list of filter operators, see [Filters](../api/graphql/filters.md#filter-structure).
+For a list of filter operators, see the [API reference page](../api/graphql/filters.md#filter-structure).

 ## Filter with one condition